State Custody related deaths

 A significant risk exists in HMP Forest Bank due to emergency cell bells being easily deactivated by other prisoners, potentially delaying critical medical responses.

-HMP Forest Bank has already split its induction across two wings, allowing vulnerable and non-vulnerable prisoners to be housed separately, which removes the risk of cell bells being deactivated by ot
+HMP Forest Bank has split the induction across two wings, housing vulnerable prisoners and non-vulnerable prisoners separately, eliminating the risk of cell call bells being cancelled by other prisoners.
+Plans for future investment with regards to the cell call system will be determined by the competitions process and award of future contracts.

 Craig Steadman